Housing Element (2019-2027)

 Recognizing the importance of providing adequate housing, the State of California has mandated a Housing Element within every General Plan since 1969.
-The current Housing Element (2014-2019) was created in compliance with State General Plan law pertaining to Housing Elements and was certified by the California Department of Housing and Community Development ("HCD") on August 21, 2014.
-The Community Development Department is planning to have the Housing Element for the 2019-2027 cycle taken to City Council at its December 18, 2019, meeting.
+The 2019-2027 Housing Element and its Appendices were created in compliance with State Housing Element law and was certified by the California Department of Housing and Community Development (HCD) on January 28, 2020.

 Community Housing Workshops

 To obtain the community’s thoughts and feedback, the Community Development Department held Community Housing Workshops on September 23, 2019 at the Arcata Community Center and on October 21, 2019 at the Community Hall of the Courtyard Apartments.

 Results from the Community Housing Workshops are included in the Infill Market Study Public Engagement Report.
 The Public Engagement Report is a component of a comprehensive Infill Market Study, which is currently under review and will be made available when finalized.

 |December 10, 2019||Planning Commission Regular Meeting||Staff Report|

 The State of California requires that the City of Arcata plan for 610 new housing units by 2027.
 This would require the creation of 76 new housing units per year.